oskariorg/oskari-docs/md/documentation/oskari2/bundle.md

 	- requests (needs to be presentable as JSON ie. no functions)
 	- state/conf (needs to be presentable as JSON ie. no functions)
 	- shared service class (for example maplayer-service) (not accessible via RPC, can have functions)
+	- this plays well with oskari-server injecting environment specific configuration when view is loaded
+	- RPC interaction can be enabled with little work if events and requests can be presented in JSON

-## Described with a JSON file (similar to bundle.js under Oskari/packages)
+## Described with a JSON file
+- relevant parts of current bundle.js files under Oskari/packages
 - sensible place for API documentation -> generated bundle documentation
 - bundle files don't need to be in the same folder structure, but should be there whenever possible (files linked in JSON file)
 - how to communicate dependencies (other bundles/libs/code-packages)?